PeanutButte7/fruit-catcher/README.md

 - Catch fruits to score points
 - **Combo Bonus System**: Catch the same fruit type 3 times in a row for bonus points!
 - Avoid bombs that reduce your lives
+- Catch heart to increase your lives score
 - Increasing difficulty as you play
 - High score tracking
 - Simple and intuitive controls